 Clean Needle Program

-Similar programs in other states and territories are known as needle exchange programs or needle and syringe programs.
+Similar programs in other states and territories are known as needle and syringe programs.

 A national and international evidence base supports the Clean Needle Program as a key public health strategy.